Asinha12/TIME-SERIES-FORECASTING-AND-SENTIMENT-ANALYSIS/README.md

 # TIME-SERIES-FORECASTING-
-Time series forecasting with ARIMA model
+Time series forecasting of stock prices with ARIMA model.
+The stock is Reliance Industries from BSE SENSEX.
+The jupyter notebook in python code includes:
+  1. The analysis of stock trends.
+  2. Selection of AR and MA terms.
+  3. Two ARIMA models for forecasting.